Flash Morgan Webster: Attack! Pro Wrestling (2011–2015, 2023–present)

-Progress Wrestling (2013–present)
+Progress Wrestling (2013–2018)

 In 2013, Webster made his Progress Wrestling debut at ENDVR:2, defeating William Eaver.
-At Chapter 11, Webster defeated Josh Bodom in the quarter finals of the 2nd Natural Progression Series.
-At Chapter 15 in the semi finals, webster defeated Pete Dunne.
+At Chapter 11, Webster defeated Josh Bodom in the quarter-finals of the 2nd Natural Progression Series.
+At Chapter 15 in the semi-finals, webster defeated Pete Dunne.
 At Chapter 17, Webster defeated Zack Gibson in the finals.
 At Chapter 18, he defeated Bubblegum.
 At Chapter 29, he was defeated by Zack Sabre Jr in a WWE Cruiserweight Classic qualifying match.
 At Chapter 44, Webster, Mark Haskins and Jimmy Havoc defeated British Strong Style.

 At Chapter 48, Webster defeated James Drake to qualify for the Super Strong Style 16 2017 tournament.
 At the event, Webster was defeated in the first round by Mark Haskins.
 At Chapter 50, Webster wrestled Jack Sexsmith to a no contest as both wrestlers were attacked by Chief Deputy Dunne.
 At Chapter 51, Webster was defeated by Dunne.
 At Chapter 55, Webster participate in an 8 way Scramble number one contender match for the Progress World Championship, the match was ultimately won by Mark Andrews.
 At Chapter 57, Webster was defeated by Keith Lee.

 On Chapter 64, Webster won the Thunderbastard match thus earning a future Progress World Championship match that he got on Chapter 65, where he was defeated by the champion Travis Banks.
 Following that, he made an alliance with Mark Haskins and Jimmy Havoc, the trio went to defeat David Starr, Matt Riddle and Keith Lee at Chapter 67.
 At Chapter 68, Webster was again defeated by Keith Lee in the first round of the 2018 Super Strong Style 16.

-Revolution Pro Wrestling (2015–present)
+Revolution Pro Wrestling (2015–2017, 2022–present)

 Webster made his Revolution Pro Wrestling debut in 2015, defeating Wild Boar.
 In August 2015, he was defeated by P. J. Black.
 On 2 January 2016 Webster enter in a tournament for the vacant RevPro British Cruiserweight Championship, defeating Josh Bodom in the semifinal but losing to Pete Dunne in the finals.
 On 16 January Webster unsuccessfully challenged Dunne for the championship.

 In December 2017, Webster defeated Ryan Smile to win the RevPro British Cruiserweight Championship, however he drop the title 5 days later against Kurtis Chapman in a five-way match.